megatroom/components-to-markdown/packages/website/docs/api/library.md

 'brachiosaurus'
 ```

-Path to template file or the name of one of the builtin templates.
+Path to template file or the name of one of the built-in templates.

 ### `watch`